S0umith29/portfolio/README.md

 ---

-Built with ❤️ using Next.js 15, Tailwind CSS, and Framer Motion
+Built with ❤️ using Next.js 15 and Tailwind CSS